tambien/StartAudioContext/README.md

 According to the [Apple's documentation](https://developer.apple.com/library/safari/documentation/AudioVideo/Conceptual/Using_HTML5_Audio_Video/PlayingandSynthesizingSounds/PlayingandSynthesizingSounds.html):
 > On iOS, the Web Audio API requires sounds to be triggered from an explicit user action, such as a tap.
 Calling noteOn() from an onload event will not play sound.

-To get around this StartAudioContext triggers a silent Oscillator when a non-dragged `touchend` or `mouseup` event occurs on the given elements.
-After one of these explicit user actions, the AudioContext is started and ready to make some noise.
+To start the context, StartAudioContext triggers a silent Oscillator when a non-dragged `touchend` or `mouseup` event occurs on the given elements.
+After one of these explicit user actions, the AudioContext is started and ready to make some sound.

 ## Installation